Larson Discusses APWA in Ottawa

 The presentation also included a hands-on lesson on searching the archive in which participants executed a search and then discussed their findings.
 Larson also provided insight on “ways to curate and make critical use of prison witness more generally.”

 The APWA evolved from a book project for which Larson gathered essays from the incarcerated and prison workers.
-When essays continued to flow in after the submission deadline, Larson continued compiling the writings and, the help of the Digital Humanities Initiative, created the APWA.
+When essays continued to flow in after the submission deadline, Larson continued compiling the writings and, with the help of the Digital Humanities Initiative, created the APWA.
 The book, Fourth City: Essays from the Prison in America, was published in 2014.

 Today the APWA contains approximately 2,000 essays from more than 700 contributors and continues to grow.
 Nearly 500 prisons in 47 states are currently represented.